-This course emphasizes the structure and function of cells, tissues, organs, and organ systems, including the integumentary, skeletal, muscular,
+This course emphasizes the structure and function of cells, tissues, organs, and organ systems, including the integumentary, skeletal, muscular, nervous, and endocrine systems.
+Three lecture hours and two lab hours per week.
+Fall.

-BIOLOGY 2499, HUMAN ANATOMY AND PHYSIOLOGY II.
+BIOLOGY 2499.
+HUMAN ANATOMY AND PHYSIOLOGY II.